Quick glance: Government actions against money laundering

 Civil forfeiture

-Expanded information sharing with upcoming amendments to the federal Proceeds of Crime (Money Laundering) and Terrorist Financing Act between the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC), B.C.'s Civil Forfeiture Office and other provincial and territorial civil forfeiture offices to share suspicious transactions.
+Expanded the capacity of B.C.’s Civil Forfeiture Office and expanded information sharing between the Financial Transactions and Reports Analysis Centre of Canada, B.C.'s Civil Forfeiture Office, and other provincial and territorial civil forfeiture offices.